ZavierHenry/SRTV/README.md

 The statement in the tweet is replaced with "image", indicating that the image did not have any alt text.
 People who are using screen readers lose the valuable information within the statement because of this.

+This is where SRTV comes in.
+It bridges the gap between the visual version of a tweet and the screen reader version of a tweet.
+It shows a tweet as it is when read through a screen reader.

 ## How It Works